BIBLE PASSAGE:

 us is only an ‘offering’ until we receive it – then it becomes a ‘gift’.

-The gift is available for everyone, but God does not force us to take
+His gift is available for everyone, but God doesn’t force us to take

-His gift, it is a result of His ‘grace’ (giving us what we don’t deserve).
+His gift, it is a gift from His ‘grace’ (giving us what we don’t deserve).

 We may have our own ideas about how to receive His gift, but God

-explains what we must do to ‘officially’ receive His gift.
+has explained what is required to ‘officially’ receive His gift.

 We are told that when we have faith that Jesus is Who He says He is,